 Rabies vaccine is currently in short supply.
 It is currently recommended only in special circumstances following potential exposure to rabies, and for certain individuals at high risk of exposure.

-Injectible and oral typhoid vaccines are available at the health center.
+Injectable and oral typhoid vaccines are available at the Health Center.
 Typhoid vaccine is advisable for travelers to certain locations outside of the United States.
 Oral vaccine is preferable for most travelers, but must be started at least 7 days before travel.
 The oral vaccine needs to be repeated every 5 years and the injectable vaccine needs to be repeated every 2 years.